 Things to do

 It’s hard to beat the beauty of the beach and rockpools in Towradgi.
-With views north and south, it’s an idyllic spot to surf, swim, or lay in the say.
+With views north and south, it’s an idyllic spot to surf, swim, or lay in the sun.
 Towradgi Park has barbecue facilities and a generous play area, making it popular with families.
 Nearby, the Towradgi Bowling and Recreation Club is a great spot for a bite to eat with friends, and the famous Towradgi Beach Hotel provides food and regular entertainment, from live bands to lifestyle events.

 Shopping and services